Native Americans in the Lower 48 States

 The legends and propaganda that have grown up around the Plymouth Colony First Thanksgiving are inaccurate when compared to 17th Century white settlers' handwritten diaries held in museums around the Eastern US.
 They also do not reflect the fact that the Spanish held Thanksgiving in the South before the English attempted it in the Northeastern US.
 Finally, it does not reflect that the Native Americans held thanksgiving celebrations and ceremonies regularly during many months of every year for thousands of years into the past.

-For a special National Geographic film about the harrowing life the settlers of Jamestown led in 1607, please visit this link: The Real Story of Jamestown.
+For a special National Geographic film about the harrowing life that the settlers of Jamestown led in 1607, look for "the Real Story of Jamestown."

 The national Thanksgiving Day was changed to the 4th Thursday in November to allow more Shopping Days Before Christmas by President Franklin D. Roosevelt at the lobbying efforts of the F & R Lazarus company in Columbus OH and others.
-Soon thereafter, Black Friday boosted seasonal sales, ushered in with Christmas Parades on Thanksgiving Day (Macy's New York) and the day after (Columbus OH and others).
+Soon thereafter, Black Friday boosted seasonal sales, ushered in with Christmas Parades on Thanksgiving Day (Macy's New York) and the day after.

-- The settlers of Plymouth Colony were to have been transported elsewhere in the region, but were dropped off at Plymouth, because it was more advantageous to their sea captain.
+- The settlers of Plymouth or Plimouth Colony were to have been transported elsewhere in the region, but were dropped off at Plymouth, because it was more advantageous to their sea captain.

-- The settlers called themselves Saints and were poor people.
-They dressed in cheap brightly-colored clothing day to day.
-No black and white (that came from a retail ad campaign by magazine editor Sarah Hale around 1840).
+- The settlers called themselves "Saints" and were poor people, but individuals outside their group and accompanying them were called "Strangers."
+The saints dressed in cheap brightly-colored clothing day to day.
+No black and white was worn - that came from a retail ad campaign by magazine editor Sarah Hale around 1840.

 - The settlers brought barrels of beer with them, instead of crop seeds, flour, and other staples.